 William John Bankes and his life in exile

 Kingston Lacy is a grand country manor and estate in Dorset.
-The scale and significance of its collections is thanks to the work of generations of the Bankes family, and to one man in particular: William John Bankes (1786 - 1855).
+The scale and significance of its collections are the work of generations of the Bankes family, particularly William John Bankes (1786–1855).
 His devotion to Kingston Lacy never wavered, even when he was forced into exile over his homosexuality.

 A monument to art

-William remodelled the house at Kingston Lacy in the 1830s, and had it encased in Chilmark stone.
-His eye for detail, his love of art, and his own talent as a draughtsman were evident throughout his life.
-He travelled widely, often sketching the places he visited, and was always adding to his knowledge of art.
-His expert eye had a great influence on the collections at Kingston Lacy, from an exceptional store of ancient Egyptian artefacts to the masterful paintings and sculptures that adorn room after room.
+Bankes remodelled the house at Kingston Lacy in the 1830s, and had it encased in Chilmark stone.
+His eye for detail, love of art and his own talent as a draughtsman were evident throughout his life.
+He travelled widely, often sketching the places he visited, and he always sought to expand his knowledge of art.
+His expert eye had a great influence on the collections at Kingston Lacy, from an exceptional store of ancient Egyptian artefacts to the masterful paintings and sculptures that are on display.

-Developing Kingston Lacy was a life-long passion for Bankes, but he could never be fully himself.
-He was homosexual, but forced to keep it a secret for fear of the consequences.
-It was not just the shame that society had attached to homosexuality, but severe punishment.
-Homosexual acts between men were deemed a criminal offence.
-It was enshrined in law and punishable by death.
+Developing Kingston Lacy was a life-long passion for Bankes.
+Sadly, he could never fully be himself; he was gay yet had to keep his homosexuality a secret.
+Homosexual acts between men were deemed a criminal offence, punishable by death.

-In 1833, Bankes narrowly escaped punishment for his homosexuality.
-He had been charged for “an unnatural offence” - meaning physical relations with another man.
+In 1833, Bankes narrowly escaped punishment, having been charged with 'an unnatural offence', meaning physical relations with another man.
 It was only thanks to the influence of his powerful family and friends that he was not charged.

-In 1841, Bankes was again charged for taking part in an 'indecent act', and this time he had to live abroad in voluntary exile to escape the charges.
-Leaving Kingston Lacy, the home he loved, was a real wrench.
-But we know from surviving letters that he continued to remodel and redecorate Kingston Lacy from abroad for 14 years, until he died in Venice in 1855.
+In 1841, Bankes was again charged for taking part in an 'indecent act', and this time he moved abroad to escape the charges.
+Leaving Kingston Lacy, the home he loved, was heart-wrenching.
+But we know from surviving letters that he continued to oversee the transformation of Kingston Lacy into a Venetian-style palazzo while exiled in France, and later Italy, until his death in Venice in 1855.